 Not only will each breath help clear out your lungs, but it will leave you feeling calm and relaxed.

 Focus on long, slow inhalations and exhalations of five seconds or longer.
 Imagine that you are breathing deep into your belly.
 Concentrate on raising your chest and navel as you inhale.

 The strength of this breath comes from the abdominal muscles.
 Stand with your feet hip-width apart.
 This breath should not be done lying down.

 Exhale using short contractions of your abdominal muscles for power.
 Remember to keep your mouth relaxed open.

 Visualize expanding the diaphragm as you slowly and deeply inhale.
 The diaphragm is a muscle at the base of your lungs.

 Singers exercise this muscle to increase their lung capacity.

 Marijuana might be our favorite herb, but many other plants also have powerful medicinal properties.

 Cultures have been using medicinal herbs to treat respiratory illnesses for centuries.
-As early as the fifth century B.C., common plants like celery were used as medicines.
+Common plants like celery were used as medicines.

 Celery, often found lying limp and pathetic in the bottom of the salad crisper, is antispasmodic.
-In ancient England and China, it was used to treat diseases like asthma and bronchitis.
+It was used to treat diseases like asthma and bronchitis in ancient England and China.
 Other medicinal plants can: